Air Algérie Flight 5017: Legal actions

+Referral to trial and procedural delays (2017–2025)

-On May 18, 2021, the Paris Judicial Court ordered that Swiftair be trialed in France on charges of involuntary manslaughter and negligence.
-The investigating judges suspected that the company failed to provide "adequate training to the crew," which contributed to "the crew's failure to recognize the deterioration of engine parameters" and "their inadequate response to the onset of the stall."
+On 18 May 2021, the Paris Judicial Court ordered that Swiftair be tried in France on charges of involuntary manslaughter and negligence.
+The investigating judges concluded that the company had failed to provide "adequate training to the crew," which contributed to "the crew's failure to recognize the deterioration of engine parameters" and "their inadequate response to the onset of the stall."

-The trial was initially scheduled from October 2 to 26, 2023, pending a favorable decision on June 8, 2023.
-This was due to the fact that the Spanish justice system had previously issued a provisional dismissal in favor of the company, raising the potential applicability of the legal principle of ne bis in idem, which prohibits being tried twice for the same offense.
+The trial was initially scheduled from October 2 to 26, 2023, pending a favourable decision on 8 June 2023.
+This was due to the fact that the Spanish justice system had previously issued a provisional dismissal in favour of the company, raising the potential applicability of the legal principle of ne bis in idem, which prohibits being tried twice for the same offence.

 However, in June 2023, the trial was postponed indefinitely because the Paris Criminal Court submitted preliminary questions to the Court of Justice of the European Union (CJEU).
-The families of the victims, frustrated by this new delay, continue to denounce the slow judicial process and still seek justice nearly ten years after the crash.
+The families of the victims, frustrated by this new delay, denounced the slowness of the judicial process.

-The French association of families of the victims of Flight AH5017, AH5017 Ensemble, expressed its frustration regarding the postponement of the trial against Swiftair.
-They denounce the slowness of the judicial procedures and continue to demand justice for their deceased relatives.
+The French association of families of the victims of Flight AH5017, AH5017 Ensemble, expressed its frustration regarding the postponement of the trial against Swiftair, denouncing the slowness of the judicial procedures and continuing to demand justice for their deceased relatives.

-On Thursday, April 3, 2025, the CJEU issued a decision declaring inadmissible the preliminary questions submitted by the Paris Criminal Court in the proceedings against the Spanish airline Swiftair for involuntary manslaughter, following the crash of Air Algérie Flight AH5017 in 2014.
-These questions specifically concerned the applicability of the legal principle of ne bis in idem, which states that a person cannot be prosecuted or punished twice for the same acts.
-Swiftair had indeed benefited from a provisional dismissal in Spain, raising the question of the possibility of a new trial in France.
+On 3 April 2025, the CJEU issued a decision declaring inadmissible the preliminary questions submitted by the Paris Criminal Court in the proceedings against Swiftair (case C-701/23).
+The questions specifically concerned the applicability of the ne bis in idem principle, following the provisional dismissal Swiftair had obtained in Spain.
 By declaring the request inadmissible, the CJEU did not rule on the substance of the invoked principle, thus leaving open the possibility of continuing the proceedings in France.

-The French investigating judges had concluded that there were "various failings on the part of the company," particularly "inadequate training" provided to the crew, which "did not allow them to respond appropriately and avoid the accident."
-This European decision, by not blocking the French proceedings, could allow for a trial against Swiftair before the Paris Criminal Court.
+In November 2025, the Paris Criminal Court rejected a further attempt by Swiftair to refer new preliminary questions to the CJEU, ruling there was "no concrete link" between the case and European law.
+Hearings were then set to run from 9 March to 2 April 2026.